rlee32/lbmpp_old/README.md

 3. Reynolds number: Perhaps the most important parameter.
 This is determined by the physics of your problem.

+The complete list of parameters can be found in 'settings'.

 ## Development Notes / TODO

-1. Dynamic Grid (DG) (solution-adaptive grid method)
-2. Viscosity counteraction with spatial variation terms.
+1. Characterize spatial order of accuracy of grid interfaces.
+2. Solution-adaptive refinement.

 ## Usage